awsdocs/amazon-ecs-developer-guide/doc_source/ecs-on-outposts.md

 1. Create the Cluster\.

-1. Define the Amazon ECS container agent environment variables to launch the instance into the cluster created in the previous step and define any necessary tags\.
+1. Define the Amazon ECS container agent environment variables to launch the instance into the cluster created in the previous step and define any tags you want to add to help identify the cluster \(for example, `Outpost` to indicate that the cluster is for an Outpost\)\.

    ```
    #! /bin/bash